-Class Assessment Instruments Time of Administration Freshmen College Student Inventory Fall Mid-Year Student Assessment Each semester, various times Faculty Evaluations & Campus Surveys Sophomores Second-Year Student Assessment Spring, 3rd party - web-only Faculty Evaluations & Campus Surveys Each semester, various times Juniors Faculty Evaluations & Campus Surveys Each semester, various times Seniors General Education Assessment Each semester, various times Major Field Test/ Exit Exams Test administration for General Faculty Evaluations & Campus Surveys Campus Surveys Education is 1 hour and for the Major Field Test is 2.5 hours.
+Class Assessment Instruments Time of Administration Freshmen College Student Inventory Summer Orientation, Fall Mid-Year Student Assessment Fall Faculty Evaluations & Campus Surveys Each semester, various times Sophomores Second-Year Student Assessment Fall Faculty Evaluations & Campus Surveys Each semester, various times Juniors Faculty Evaluations & Campus Surveys Each semester, various times Seniors General Education Assessment Each semester, various times Major Field Test/ Exit Exams Test administration for General Faculty Evaluations & Campus Surveys Education is 1 hour and for the Major Field Test is 2.5 hours.
 Graduate Program Specific Exit Exams Prior to graduation Satisfaction Surveys Various times Faculty Evaluations & Campus Surveys Each semester, various times

-\Tests will be administered on a first come/first served basis in Wheeler 137 starting the first business day of the month through the last business day of the month.
+Tests will be administered on a first come/first served basis in Wheeler 137 starting the first business day of the month through the last business day of the month.
 Students are responsible for completing the test prior to the end of the month.
 Alumni also are sent surveys for the purpose of determining to what extent the university experience has helped to prepare them for their chosen professions and equipped them for responsible living and lifelong intellectual and spiritual growth.